How to connect Mem0 MCP with Cursor

 Create projectCreates a new project with a given name within an organization that must already exist.

-Delete memoriesDeletes memories matching specified filter criteria; omitting all filters may result in deleting all memories.
+Delete memoriesDeletes all memories matching specified filter criteria.

 Delete projectPermanently deletes a specific project and all its associated data from an organization; this action cannot be undone and requires the project to exist within the specified organization.

-Delete project memberRemoves an existing member, specified by username, from a project, immediately revoking their project-specific access; the user is not removed from the organization.
+Delete project memberRemoves an existing member, specified by email address, from a project, immediately revoking their project-specific access; the user is not removed from the organization.

 Get list of entity filtersRetrieves predefined filter definitions for entities (e.